Exact simulation of the GHZ distribution: Conclusion, discussion and open problems

-We have addressed the problem of simulating the effect of arbitrary independent von Neumann measurements on the qubits forming the general GHZ state \mbox{$\oosrtwo \ket {0^n} + \oosrtwo \ket {1^n}$} distributed among $n$ parties.
+We have addressed the problem of simulating the effect of arbitrary independent von Neumann measurements on the qubits forming the general GHZ state \mbox{$\raisebox{0.04ex}[0pt][0pt]{ $\textstyle \frac{1}{\sqrt{2}}$} | 0^n \rangle + \raisebox{0.04ex}[0pt][0pt]{ $\textstyle \frac{1}{\sqrt{2}}$} | 1^n \rangle$} distributed among $n$ parties.
 Rather than doing the actual quantum measurements, the parties must sample the exact GHZ probability distribution by purely classical means, which necessarily requires communication in view of Bell's theorem.
 Our main objective was to find a protocol that solves this conundrum with a finite amount of expected communication, which had only been known previously to be possible when the von Neumann measurements are restricted to being equatorial (a~severe limitation indeed).
-Our solution needs only $O(n^2)$ bits of communication, which can be dispatched in $O(n \log n)$ time if bits can be sent in parallel provided nobody has to send or receive more than one bit in any given step.
-We~also improved on the former art in the case of equatorial measurements, with $O(n \log n)$ bits of communication and $O(n)$ parallel time.
+Our solution needs only an expectation of $O(n^2)$ bits of communication, which can be dispatched in $O(n \log n)$ expected time if bits can be sent in parallel according to a realistic scenario in which nobody has to send or receive more than one bit in any given step.
+We~also improved on the former art in the case of equatorial measurements, with expectations of $O(n \log n)$ bits of communication and $O(\log^2\!n)$ parallel time.

-Knuth and Yao~\cite{knuthyao76} initiated the study of the complexity of generating random integers (or~bit strings) with a given probability distribution~$p(x)$, assuming only the availability of a source of unbiased identically independently distributed random bits.
-They showed that any sampling algorithm must use an expected number of bits at least equal to the entropy $\sum_x p(x) \log_2 (1/p(x))$ of the distribution, and that the best algorithm does not need more than three additional bits.
-For further results on the bit model in random variate generation, see chapter XIV of Ref.~\cite{devbook86}.
+Knuth and Yao~\cite{knuthyao76} initiated the study of the complexity of generating random integers (or~bit strings) with a given probability distribution~$p$, assuming only the availability of a source of unbiased identically independently distributed random bits.
+They showed that any sampling algorithm must use an expected number of bits at least equal to the entropy $\sum_b p(b) \log_2 (1/p(b))$ of the distribution, and that the best algorithm does not need more than two additional bits.
+For further results on the bit model in random variate generation, see Ref.~\cite[Chap.~XIV]{devbook86} and Ref.~\cite{DG15a}.